tensorflow/addons/README.md

 conform to established API patterns seen in core TensorFlow.

 #### Proxy Maintainership
-Addons has been designed to compartmentatlizae subpackages and submodules so that they can be maintained by users who have expertise and a vested interest in that component.
+Addons has been designed to compartmentalize subpackages and submodules so that they can be maintained by users who have expertise and a vested interest in that component.